 Be Smart With Your Money

-There is no need for the most expensive equipment or the latest tool because something bigger and better came out.
-There are many different ways to get the job done without paying the high price.
+There is no need for the most expensive equipment or the latest tool because something bigger and better has come out.
+There are many different ways to get the job done without paying a high price.

 Just because an item was not in the rabbit section does not mean you can’t find something that might work in another department.
 For large breed rabbits look in the dog or horse department for combs and brushes.
 Most of the time they are much less than rabbit grooming supplies and the larger brushes will help you get the job done faster.

 The dollar store is a wonderful place to look for inexpensive tools that will do just as well as the ten dollar item at the animal supply store.
 Read more about saving money in your rabbitry here.

 Find Ways To Leave An Impression